stich86/UF-Instant-Mod/README.md

 # Partition Layout

-Layout of MTD of UF-INSTANT is a little bit different from other Realtek Stick:
+MTD layout of UF-INSTANT is a little bit different from other Realtek Stick:

 ```
 # cat /proc/mtd